REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 So, according to Scott, said he had last talked to Vilaine on Wednesday, May 4th of 1977 at approximately 11 o'clock at night.

-Scott told them that he and Vilaine officially broke off their engagement about three weeks prior, but they'd kind of continued to see each other.
+Scott told them that he and Vilaine officially broke off their engagement about three weeks prior.
+But they'd kind of continued to see each other.

-It wasn't until that May 4th call that they officially ended things for good, and he admitted that it didn't really end well.
-Vilaine was crying and hung up on Scott.
+It wasn't until that May 4th call that they officially ended things for good.
+And he admitted that it didn't really end well.

-Of course, investigators wanted to know why they broke up.
-Vilaine was a member of the Church of Jesus Christ of Latter-day Latter-day Saints, and I think she was trying to convert Scott over to that.
+Vilaine was a member of the Church of Jesus Christ of Latter-day Saints, and I think she was trying to convert Scott over to that.
 And I think there was a little bit of resistance from Scott.

-So as time went on, I believe what occurred is they just kind of drifted apart that way.
+So as time went on, I I believe what occurred is they just kind of drifted apart that way.
+I mean, Vilaine wanted that in her marriage, and I don't necessarily believe Scott did.

 So there were no immediate red flags to police.
 Maybe she was just upset about her breakup and needed some time to cool off.

-I don't want to say what they were thinking, but possibly that she ended up just taking off with somebody else, a friend or something like that.
+I think at that point, they, I don't want to say what they were thinking, but possibly that she ended up just taking off with somebody else, a friend or something like that.

 So I don't think it was one of those things like we look at today that we would be immediately doing stuff to investigate it where it's unusual.